10 tips for creating a customer-friendly returns policy

 It also brings peace of mind to consumers: Buyers know they can simply drop the package with the shipper if they want to return or exchange the goods.

-Establish a returns window
+Establish a return window

 Tip #3 — Choose a range that works for your product

 Different products require different trial periods.
-For instance, the returns window for electronics is usually around a couple of weeks.
+For instance, the return window for electronics is usually around a couple of weeks.
 On the other hand, several online mattress companies allow 90 days or even a year.

 If you give customers too much time to return products, you can create back-end headaches and increase the chance products will be returned after they’ve been updated or are out of season.